Collaboration with Imperial Japan: Philippines

-Portugal was neutral during the war, but its colony in Timor was occupied by the Japanese to expel Australian troops.
+The Second Portuguese Republic under António de Oliveira Salazar was neutral during World War II, but its colony on Timor (present-day East Timor) was occupied by the Japanese to expel Australian, New Zealander and Dutch troops.
 The Japanese used the population for forced labor.
-Local militiamen were organized into "black columns" to help Japanese forces fight Allies.
+The Portuguese administration was allowed to retain autonomy under strict Japanese supervision, while local militiamen were organized into "Black Columns" to help Japanese forces fight Allies.